Logikable/react-flow.js/flow.js/README.md

 In order to simplify the process for native HTML elements to be passed around in Javascript, React has introduced a subset of Javascript known as **JSX**.
 JSX is very similar to HTML with a few exceptions: all names are camelCase instead of underscored, and instead of the `class` attribute we have `className`.

 JSX is used primarily in building objects to be returned in the `render()` function of a component.
-Syntactical specification examples can be found in the source code.
+React permits exactly one JSX element to be returned, and all others to be children.
+Often this means wrapping every other element in a `<div>` tag.
+It is also common to wrap the entire JSX block in parentheses `()`.
+Other syntactical specification examples can be found in the source code.

 Sometimes, the developer may want dynamically generated data in the DOM.
 JSX supports this, and will execute any code between two braces `{}` as Javascript.
 Of course, it is possible to infinitely layer JSX within Javascript within JSX, but there are few cases where this is actually necessary.